Jorgvt/RL_Project_CarRacing-v0/REINFORCE/README.md

 - We then make a forward pass with the states through our policy network to generate its corresponding probability distribution over the actions.
 - Take same action that we took when generating the training set (that's why we store which action was performed).
 This is specially important because the actions weren't chosen with an `argmax` but sampling from the output distribution, so we need to make sure we're taking the same action as before.
 - Now we can calculate the loss!

+## REINFORCE issues

+- Full episodes are required.
+Both REINFORCE and the cross-entropy method behave better with more episodes used ofr training.
+This situation is fine for short episodes in Cartpole, but in Pong every episode can last for hundreds or even thousands of frames.
+The purpose of the complete episode requirement is to get as accurate a Q-estimation as possible.
+In DQN it's fine to replace the exact value for a discounted reward using the Bellman equation, but in the case of the policy gradient, we don't have $V(s)$ or $Q(s,a)$ anymore.
+To overcome this, there are two approaches:
+    - We can ask our network to estimate $V(s)$ and use this estimation to obtain $Q$.
+This approach is called the **actor-critic method**.
+    - We can do the Bellman equation, unrolling $N$ steps ahead, which will effectively exploit the fact that the value contribution decreases when gamma is less than 1.

+- High gradients variance.
+In the policy gradient formula we have a gradient proportional to the discounted reward from the given state.
+However, the range of this reward is heavily environment-dependent.
+For example, in the CartPole environment, we get a reward of 1 for every timestamp that we are holding the pole.
+Which means that unsuccessful samples will be quite lower than successful ones, and such a large difference can seriously affect our training dynamics, as one lucky episode will dominate the final gradient.
+In mathematical terms, the policy gradient has high variance, and we need to do something about this or the training process can become unstable.
+The usual approach to handling this is substracting a value called the **baseline** from the $Q$.
+Posible choices for baselines:
+    - Constant value.
+Normally the mean of the discounted reward.
+    - Moving average of the discounted rewards.
+    - Value of the state, $V(s)$.

+- **Exploration**.
+There is high chance that the agent will converge to some locally optimal policy and stop exploring the environment.
+Policy gradient methods allow us to use the **entropy bonus**.
+Entropy is a measure of uncertainty and can show how much the agent is uncertain about which action to take.
+To prevent our agent from being stuck in the local minimum, we substract the entropy from the loss function, punishing the agent for being too certain about the action to take.

+- **Correlation between samples**.
+Training samples in a single episode are usually heavily correlated, which is bad for SGD.
+TO solve this, parallel environments are normally used.
+Instead of communicating with one environment, we use several and use their transitions as training data.